abdul97233/fb-chat-bot/README.md

 returns 10 images by default if number not specified
 Example:
 -> search image laptop
+returns 5 images of laptop
+-> search image laptop 10
 returns 10 images of laptop
--> search image laptop 5
-returns 5 images of laptop

 #### Search PDFs
 (same syntax as image search)